robolectric/robolectric/quick-start.html.md

 ### In Eclipse:

-* Create a test project alongside your app's project.
+* Create a test project in parallel with your app's project.
 For example, if your app is named MyApp, create a MyAppRobolectricTest project, and create a test source tree there.

 * Add the appropriate Android SDK jars to the test project's build path (e.g. <code>{android sdk root}/platforms/android-8/android.jar</code> and <code>{android sdk root}/add-ons/addon_google_apis_google_inc_8/libs/maps.jar</code>)

-* Download robolectric-all.jar place it in your test project and add it to the build path.
+* Download robolectric-all.jar, place it in your test project, and add it to the build path.

 * Add a new JUnit run/debug launch configuration to run the tests in the test folder.

 ### In IntelliJ:
-* Download robolectric-all.jar and add it as a test library dependency (like junit.jar).
+* Download robolectric-all.jar and add it to your other test library dependencies (such as junit.jar).

 IntelliJ currently has a [bug](http://youtrack.jetbrains.net/issue/IDEA-60449) (please vote for it!) which causes JUnit tests within Android projects to run very slowly.
 To get around this, we place our production and test code into a